sitodav/sito_tree_lib/README.md

 # sito_tree_lib

-**(NB: the name for the library on the npm registry is "sito-tree" not "sito-tree-lib" anymore)**
+A typescript library for data visualization via tree/graph rendering.

-It's a typescript library for data visualization via tree/graph rendering.
+It can be used both interactively, drawing and creationg your graph/tree as you go, or in read-only mode by loading data from a json file, or API response, and visualizing it as graph/tree.

-It can be used both interactively (you draw/create your graph/tree as you go, and you can save it/restore/reload from file) or in read-only mode (just loading data from a json file or API response and visualizing it as graph/tree).
+You can serialize the data as trees/graph on file, and load it later.

-The library allows tree creation/interaction (expansion, collapse, drag, redisposition) and json loading/export, according to a given/chosen (by you) schema.
+The library allows nodes creation/interaction (expansion, collapse, drag, redisposition) and json loading/export, according to a given/chosen (by you) schema.
 It allows multiple callback functions to be registered on events on tree.

-A list of events you can register on :
+A list of events you can register a callback on :

 - loadData_start : function input (tree,nodeschema,data),